Archive for the ‘Festival’ Category

 Wilma was one of the first publicly trans women in Belfast.

+In the 1970s, she drove the Bangor to Belfast Ulsterbus, navigating bomb-scares and bigotry, amongst the other troubles of her life.
 In 1980, she battled to access the healthcare she needed, fighting a medical system designed by and for cis men.

 Suspect Device is a thoughtful and disruptive exploration of the impacts of a patriarchal system, and the explosive potential of queer people and women to dismantle it.